OVERVIEW: DISNEY’S BOARDWALK VILLAS

 DISNEY’S BOARDWALK VILLAS

-On this basis, Disney’s BoardWalk Villas comes in seventh overall of the Disney Vacation Club resorts.
+On this basis, Disney’s BoardWalk Villas comes in tenth overall of the Disney Vacation Club resorts.
 (See this for resort rankings.)

 The studios and one and two bedroom villas at the BoardWalk Villas are in a group of DVC offerings with smallish spaces (the Beach Club Villas, Villas at the Wilderness Lodge, and Saratoga Springs are also in this group).

 In particular, Two Bedroom Villas are tight for the nine people they hold.
 Moreover the positioning of the door to the second bedroom deep in the living room is a design flaw, making mornings and evenings when either space is in use as a sleeping space a little more awkward than they need be.

 The other spaces–Studios (above), One Bedroom Villas, and Grand Villas–tend to work just fine.